foxyntax/foxyntax_ci/README.md

 7. generate

-this methods needn't any json data for HTTP request, just call it in URL then it'll regenerate names of your directory.
+this method needn't any json data for HTTP request, just call it in URL then it'll regenerate names of your directory.